Our Mongolia Mountain Bike Tours

 Southern Gobi Desert

-The price for our signature and tailor made trips includes the price of a Marlin 5 TREK bike.
+The price for our signature and tailor made trips includes the price of a GIANT XTC bike.
 However, there are options to upgrade or even to bring your own bike.

 Farley 5 Fatbike

 Reliable and comfortable, this high-performance mountain bike has exceptional versatility.
 The lower tire pressure means improved grip and traction on the most challenging terrain.
 Other bike upgrade options include a Fuel EX 5 (full suspension) or a X Caliber 9 (hard tail).